-Question to ask the true believers - was the seer stone just a stone or did it indeed have special ability to translate ancient writings?
-If you say it did have special abilities then how do you account for the fact that Joseph found the stone some 24 feet underground on Willard & Mason Chase's property while he and Hyrum were digging a well for Mr. Chase?
+Was the seer stone just a stone or did it indeed have special ability to translate ancient writings?
+If it had special abilities, how is that possible since Joseph found the stone some 24 feet underground on Willard & Mason Chase's property while he and Hyrum were digging a well for Mr. Chase?
 He was not given the stone by the angel nor was it in the stone box with the plates.
 He had the stone years before the Book of Mormon translation commenced.
 Also this is the very stone he used in his failed attempts to find treasure with.
 Plus since the Church still has this stone it could be examined for unique properties or even used by the current prophets as seering device but it apparently just sits in the vault like an ordinary stone.

-If you say no, Joseph just used this stone to concentrate with and it had no special powers then how do you account for the fact that Joseph was unable to translate when Martin Harris swapped stones in order to test Joseph?
+If it did not have special abilities and Joseph just used this stone to concentrate with, then why was Joseph unable to translate when Martin Harris swapped stones in order to test Joseph?

-There is no faithful answer to this question that does not bring up serious problems in regard to the seer stone method of translating that Joseph used to translate the Book of Mormon.
+There is no faithful answer to this question that does not bring up serious problems in regard to the seer stone method of translating the Book of Mormon that Joseph used.

 Why not tell the members openly?

-The church is guilty of not plainly teaching the truth to its members, let alone investigators of the church.
-The hierarchy of the church knows how it was done, as evidenced by Russell M. Nelson's talk to the mission presidents.
-Even faithful members and missionaries, that know how the process was done, will almost always omit this detail and even lie to prospective members as they will more easily believe the commonly-told story instead of the actual method.
-Does this sound like an ethical thing for God's true church to do?
+The Church has not plainly taught the truth to its members, let alone investigators of the church.
+The hierarchy of the church knows the translation took place with a stone in a hat, as evidenced by Russell M. Nelson's talk to the mission presidents.
+Even devout members and missionaries who know how the translation occurred, will almost always omit this detail and even lie to prospective members as they will more easily believe the commonly-told story instead of the actual method.
+This is unethical.

 Why doesn't the church be honest when teaching the method to investigators or even its own members?

 Both the critics and defenders of the faith have compelling points to make.
-The editors of this section give their own opinion:
+The editors of this section give their own opinions:

-There seems to be little doubt that Joseph translated the published Book of Mormon using a simple stone placed in a hat without even using the gold plates.
-Perhaps what we find most disturbing about the translation process is that it is acknowledged by the LDS apologists and occasionally by high-ranking officials such as Elder Nelson yet it still is not plainly taught to the members.
-If it's not really that important, as some LDS defenders claim, then why don't we, as a church, just acknowledge this openly and stop hiding it?
-We've only seen one LDS article in the last 35 years that has mentioned both the stone and the hat and even then only briefly.
-Also, every image that shows up in any Church magazine shows a misleading process.
+There seems to be little doubt that Joseph used a simple stone placed in a hat without using the gold plates.
+What we find most problematic isn't the translation process itself, rather, we are concerned that it is not plainly taught to the members even though Church leadership is well aware of the actual translation process and medium.
+If the process and medium are really not that important, as some LDS defenders claim, then why don't we, as a church, just acknowledge this openly and stop omitting it?

-We are also disturbed by the current trend in the church of showing pictures that portray Oliver Cowdery in full view of the plates when Joseph was translating.
-This was not what we were taught growing up in the church.
-It also doesn't make sense, if Oliver Cowdery saw the plates all the time during the months he scribed for Joseph translating the BOM, why bother having the angel show Oliver the plates again?
-Growing up in the church, we were all clearly taught that Oliver never saw the plates when he was scribing for Joseph.
+The current practice of showing pictures portraying Oliver Cowdery in full view of the plates while Joseph was translating needs to change.
+This was not what we were taught growing up in the Church.
+It also doesn't make sense, if Oliver Cowdery saw the plates all the time during the months he scribed for Joseph translating the Book of Mormon, why bother having the angel show Oliver the plates again?
+Growing up in the Church, we were all clearly taught that Oliver never saw the plates when he was scribing for Joseph.
 We were also taught that a curtain was placed between them so the scribe never saw the plates.
-Why is the church trying to change this account and also to another wrong version?
+Why is the Church trying to change this account to an inaccurate version?
 The evidence above clearly shows that Oliver never saw the plates when he was translating and that Joseph didn't even use them when he translated.

 Aside from the inaccurate translation depictions in the Ensign, the church continues to show the Joseph Smith Movie at the JS Memorial Building.
-The movie has many inaccuracies including showing Joseph translating the BOM by using the plates in full view of Hyrum and without burying his face in a hat.
+The movie has many inaccuracies including showing Joseph translating the Book of Mormon by using the plates in full view of Hyrum and without burying his face in a hat.

-Most of us could probably accept the translation method more easily if we had always been taught about the 'stone in the hat' method but we have a hard time accepting it now knowing that the leaders know about it but all the Church manuals, paintings, Church magazines, Church website, Church movies, missionary discussions, etc. purposely show a very different method.
-Even today the pictures in The Ensign and other Church magazines continue to show the more 'holy-looking' method of translation rather than what they know to be the actual method.
-One thing is for sure, we don't look at the paintings and pictures of Joseph translating the Book of Mormon the same way we used to.
+Most of us could probably accept the translation method more easily if we had always been taught about the 'stone in the hat' method but we have a hard time accepting it now knowing that the leaders knew about it but all the Church manuals, paintings, Church magazines, Church website, Church movies, missionary discussions, etc. purposely show a very different method.
+Even today the pictures in the Ensign and other Church magazines continue to show the less dodgy method of translation rather than what they know to be the actual method.

-In 2009, the Mormon apologetic organization FAIR continued to debate some of the contributors of MormonThink on the issue of the Urim & Thummim - specifically regarding why the Urim & Thummim was not returned to Joseph along with the plates after the 116 pages were lost.
+In 2009, the Mormon apologetic organization FAIR continued to debate some of the contributors of MormonThink on the issue of the Urim and Thummim - specifically regarding why the Urim and Thummim was not returned to Joseph along with the plates after the 116 pages were lost.
 The interesting back and forth analysis is found here: http://www.mormonthink.com/fairseerstones.htm